Forms of Discrimination Prohibited.

 - An employment policy or practice, even though it is neutral on its face and does not have a discriminatory purpose, can still violate the law if the implementation of that policy or practice has a discriminatory effect.

-- A policy or practice which has a discriminatory effect may still be legal if the employer can prove that it is a job necessity which relates to job performance.
+- A policy or practice which has a discriminatory effect may still be legal if the employer can demonstrate that the challenged practice is job related for the position in question and consistent with business necessity.

 - Disparate Treatment